Decoding Empathy in Communication: Know How to Get it Right

 Look for visible cues: Is your voice bordering on intimidation?
 What effect is it having on the receiver?
 If you are receiving meek monosyllabic answers, the receiver is probably nervous in your presence.
 Do self-checks from time to time in order to become more responsive and empathetic.

-Listening with understanding and mindfulness: Listening is one the most underestimated and underutilised skills in communication.
+Listening with understanding and mindfulness: Listening is one of the most underestimated and underutilized skills in communication.
 Do you listen to understand or listen to reply?
 If it’s the latter, it means you are ready with a response even before the speaker has finished.
-In order to develop empathy in communication and understand others, practise active listening.
-Be mindful of the circumstances, be present in the moment and listen to understand.
-That way you will observe better and provide the right response.
+In order to develop empathy in communication and understand others, practice active listening.
+Be mindful of the circumstances, be present in the moment, and listen to understand.
+That way, you will observe better and provide the right response.

-Rhetorical questions may be an effective tool in a speech but it is an apathetic way to communicate with somebody in person.
+Rhetorical questions may be an effective tool in a speech, but that is an unempathetic way to communicate.
 It precludes an effective response since the response is included in the question.
 For instance, “Do you expect me to believe you did not start the fire?”
 Instead, ask: “Who started the fire?
 Was that you?”

 Effective communication is a lot more than the substance; the tone equally matters.
 A message delivered with an empathetic tone has a higher degree of effectiveness.
 Choose your words well and always keep the recipient in mind while writing or speaking.
 Empathy in communication is a skill that is hard to find but not impossible to learn.
 Practise it as a power skill that will make you fit for the future of work.